DOGE28/Zerto-Upgrade-Tutorial/README.md

 # Zerto ZVM Upgrade Documentation and Tutorial

 This tutorial will walk you through the necessary steps to upgrade your current Windows ZVM to the latest Linux ZVM appliance.

 The versions we suggest upgrading from/to is Zerto 9.7 U4 (any patch) to Zerto 10.0 U2.
 Zerto requires there be at most a two version gap when upgrading.
 Please upgrade your existing Windows ZVM to version 9.7 U4 before continuing.

 If you are viewing this to upgrade your current Linux ZVM, please go to the [Upgrading The ZVM](#upgrading-the-zvm) section.

 > [!IMPORTANT]
-> Before proceeding, please consult with the [Zerto Compatibility Matrix](https://www.zerto.com/myzerto/support/interoperability-matrix/) to ensure that your environment is compatible with the upgrade process
+> Before proceeding, please consult with the [Zerto Compatibility Matrix](https://www.zerto.com/myzerto/support/interoperability-matrix/) to ensure that your environment is compatible with the upgrade process and all VRAs state they are on the latest version.
+If your version is 9.7 U4 then you are ready to proceed.

 > [!CAUTION]
 > This migration is only possible using vCenter and vCenter Cloud Director.
-If you are using a different hypervisor, this upgrade path WILL NOT be possible for you.
-Additional platforms will be supported in future migration tool releases.
+If you are using a different VM platform this upgrade path **WILL NOT** be possible for you.
+Please contact Tonaquint to discuss possible solutions.

 ## Pre-Migration

-Before we begin, there are a few considerations we must take into account.
+Before we begin, there are a few considerations we must take into account:

+* Please ensure your current Windows ZVM verision is at 9.7 U4 before proceeding.
 * This is a full migration from Windows to Linux, and is achieved through the use of a migration tool that Zerto provides.
 The Windows ZVM can be decommissioned once the migration has been completed and verified.
 * If your ZVM currently uses an external database you will need to ensure the Linux appliance can connect to it before beginning the migration.
 (Steps to verify are included here)
 * There will be a total of three IPs needed as part of this migration.
 These must be in the same subnet and allow interconnectivity between them all.